foundriesio/docs/source/zephyr/workflow.rst

-.. _rtos-workflows:
+.. _zephyr-workflows:

 Development Workflows
 =====================

-This page describes the workflows for developing and deploying embedded applications with the RTOS MicroPlatform.
-It assumes that the RTOS MicroPlatform has successfully been installed as described in :ref:`rtos-getting-started`.
+This page describes the workflows for developing and deploying embedded applications with the Zephyr MicroPlatform.
+It assumes that the Zephyr MicroPlatform has successfully been installed as described in :ref:`zephyr-getting-started`.

-.. _rtos-development-workflow:
+.. _zephyr-development-workflow:

 Helper Script
 -------------

-After installing the RTOS MicroPlatform repositories and build environment, the Zephyr and mcuboot build systems and other tools can be used directly.
+After installing the Zephyr MicroPlatform repositories and build environment, the Zephyr and mcuboot build systems and other tools can be used directly.
 However, these interfaces can be hard to use when first developing applications.
-For this reason, the RTOS MicroPlatform provides a helper script, also named ``genesis``, which provides a higher-level interface.
+For this reason, the Zephyr MicroPlatform provides a helper script, also named ``genesis``, which provides a higher-level interface.

-The ``genesis`` utility is installed into the root of the RTOS MicroPlatform tree by ``repo sync``.
+The ``genesis`` utility is installed into the root of the Zephyr MicroPlatform tree by ``repo sync``.
 It accepts multiple commands useful during development; they are documented below.
-Run ``./genesis -h`` from the RTOS MicroPlatform installation directory for additional information.
+Run ``./genesis -h`` from the Zephyr MicroPlatform installation directory for additional information.

-.. _rtos-build:
+.. _zephyr-build:

 Build an Application: ``genesis build``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::

-   By default, mcuboot binaries and RTOS MicroPlatform applications are built
+   By default, mcuboot binaries and Zephyr MicroPlatform applications are built
    and signed with development keys which are not secret.
 While this makes
    development and testing more convenient, it is not suitable for
    production.
-See :ref:`rtos-production-workflow` for more
+See :ref:`zephyr-production-workflow` for more
    information.

    It's not currently possible to generate mcuboot images that trust